brianz/blog/content/post/serverless-how-to-handle-db-transactions.md

 For quite some time, [SQLAlchemy](https://www.sqlalchemy.org) has been my go-to database toolkit and ORM for Python microservices and [Serverless](https://serverless.com) projects.
 SQLAlchemy is very powerful and has given me the ability to do pretty much anything I need to do with Postgres, my database of choice nowadays.
-Of course, the tradeoff of great power and flexibility is increased complexity.
+Of course, the trade off of great power and flexibility is increased complexity.
 Since SQLAlchemy is a bit more low-level than other ORMs (such as Django, or even Flask's layer on top of SQLAlchemy) you're on the hook for dealing with some details that these other ORMs handle automatically.